symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

 .. note::

     The path where UglifyJS is installed may vary depending on your system.
-    To find out where npm stores the ``bin`` folder, you can use the following
+    To find out where npm stores the ``bin`` folder, execute the following command:
-    command:

     .. code-block:: bash